Fort Washington State Park

 No Hunting: Hunting is prohibited at Fort Washington State Park.

-Law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms may carry said firearm concealed on their person while they are within the park.
+Law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms are authorized to carry a firearm concealed on their person while they are within a state park.

 Hiking: 3.5 miles of trails